jvz/log4j-slack/README.md

   Only `StringLayout` layouts are supported since sending arbitrary binary data to Slack doesn't make sense.
   If no layout is specified, the default pattern layout is used.
 * webhook: URL to the Slack webhook to send messages to.

+## Development

+This project is managed by me.
+Come to `#msicker` on Slack get help or discuss feature requests or bug fixes.
+If you would like to contribute, fork this project and create a pull request.
+For non-trivial changes, please have a conversation on Slack first.